alchemistbg/Software-University/01-Programming-Basics-Java/README.md

-# Software University

 ## Programming Basics - September 2017

-### This repo contains code from Programming Basics with Java course.
+### This repo contains the code from Programming Basics with Java course.

 The course started September 2017.
 This is commit of the code developed during the course.
 Website of the course: [Programming Basics - September 2017](https://softuni.bg/trainings/1723/programming-basics-with-java-september-2017 "Programming Basics - September 2017").